lennilobel/sql2022-workshop-hol-vegas2025/HOL/4. AI Features/README.md

 # AI-Enabled SQL Server Lab

-The labs in this section introduce you to powerful AI capabilities **coming soon** in SQL Server.
+The labs in this section introduce you to powerful AI capabilities **coming soon** in SQL Server 2025.

 Many of these features are available in **public preview today on Azure SQL Database**, and will be **generally available in SQL Server 2025** as well, when the newest on-premise version of SQL Server is released later this year.

+You will be using AI models available in Azure Open AI, which have already been deployed and made available prior to this lab.
+Note however, that you can just as readily use other AI models.
+These include self-hosted open-source AI models such as Hugging Face, or FastText from Facebook Research, as well as third-party (non-Azure) AI APIS such as Cohere and Google Vertex AI.

 There are two labs: